kickstand-ui/kickstand-ui/docs/README.md

         <ks-column>
             <ks-card>
                 <ks-card-body card-title="Customizable">
-                    Most applications do not want to use design system right out out of the box.
+                    Most applications do not want to use a design system right out of the box.
 Kickstand UI is designed to be customizable to meet your brand guidelines.
                 </ks-card-body>
                 <ks-card-footer>
                     <ks-button display="hollow" href="/theming/design-tokens.html">Customize Your Project</ks-button>